 Transform Awards North America: Creative Strategy; Visual Identity, Financial Services

-You would think that a 137-year legacy of successfully protecting and helping their customers prosper would put a company in a purely enviable position.
-But for Principal, the global, Iowa-based financial services company, the power of their well-earned legacy was pressing against some challenging factors.
-They had to contend with low public trust of corporations, particularly financial companies, plus they were feeling the drag and image burden of a 30-year-old logo and identity.
+Despite a 137-year legacy of successfully protecting and helping its customers prosper, Principal, the global Iowa-based financial services company, was facing some challenges.
+It had to contend with low public trust of corporations, particularly financial companies, and it was feeling the drag and image burden of a 30-year-old logo and identity.

-Through leadership workshops we gained clarity on the vision and business objectives.
+Enter Lippincott, who, through leadership workshops, gained clarity on the vision and business objectives.
 We then conducted a global study of 1,200 employees to mine for perceived strengths and desired shifts in the brand evolution.
-Whether by geography, business unit or tenure, employees were calling for a strong signal and recognition of the company’s next era — one that was already global, bolder, more collaborative and more humanly and intellectually inclusive than ever before.
+Whether by geography, business unit or tenure, employees were calling for a strong signal about and recognition of the company’s next era — one that was already global, bolder, more collaborative, and more humanly and intellectually inclusive than ever before.

 The new look, voice and identity were unveiled to employees, with celebrations starting in Sydney, Australia, and continuing west around the globe.
-More than 15,000 employees took part in the launch day celebrations.
+More than 15,000 employees took part in the launch-day celebrations.
 It marked the start of a larger transformation for the company.
-From the clarity of their communications to the renewed focus on the customer, Principal is poised to expand on their 137-year legacy as a financial services leader and a Human Era exemplar.
+From the clarity of its communications to the renewed focus on the customer, Principal is poised to expand on its 137-year legacy as a financial services leader and a Human Era exemplar.